 b) You're putting moisture on a nanotech-treated surface and therefore you're doing next to nothing because you're only using the anti-septic on the nanotech coating.

 No. The UVC is a shorter wavelength and has a very different impact on plastics and lenses than UVA or UVB.
 The impact of UVC on plastics, lenses, or the other materials of the headsets is so negligible that you will see no difference over the lifetime of that headset.

-Is UVC light dangerous?
+Is UVC light bad for electronics?